Willmore obstacle problems under Dirichlet boundary conditions: The one-dimensional Dirichlet obstacle problem

-We first collect some facts concerning the one-dimensional Willmore or elastica equation without obstacle which were already known to Euler \cite[pp. 231--297]{Euler} (see in particular pp. 233--234) and which will be relevant also in order to understand the shape of admissible obstacles in what follows.
+We first collect some facts concerning the elatica (or the one-dimensional Willmore) equation without obstacle which were already known to Euler \cite[pp. 231--297]{Euler} (see in particular pp. 233--234) and which will be relevant also in order to understand the shape of admissible obstacles in what follows.
 For a more convenient reference one may also see \cite{DG07}.

-For $u \in H^2_0(0,1)$, i.e. a sufficiently smooth function subject to homogeneous Dirichlet boundary conditions (horizontal clamping), we define the one-dimensional Willmore or elastica functional:
+For $u \in H^2_0(0,1)$, i.e. a sufficiently smooth function subject to homogeneous Dirichlet boundary conditions (horizontal clamping), we recall the one-dimensional elastica functional: $ W(u) = \int^1_0 \kappa(x)^2 \sqrt{1+u'(x)^2}\, dx . $ Its critical points satisfy the elastica (or one-dimensional Willmore) equation:

 For the graph of $u : [0,1] \to \mathbb{R}$, its curvature is given by